 The chapter about Dispute Resolution in Malta can be accessed by clicking on the link below.Anybody interested in obtaining further information is invited to contact Dr Joseph Camilleri, Dr Franco Vassallo, Dr Stephen Muscat and Dr Frank B. Testa

-Reproduced with permission from Law Business Research Ltd. Getting the Deal Through: Dispute Resolution 2017, (published online in August 2017; contributing editor: Sophie Lamb, Latham & Watkins LLP) For further information please visit https://gettingthedealthrough.com/area/9/dispute-resolution-2017
+Reproduced with permission from Law Business Research Ltd. This article was first published in Getting the Deal Through – Dispute Resolution 2018 (Published: July 2018).
+For further information please visit www.gettingthedealthrough.com